onedata/onedata-documentation/docs/user-guide/oneclient.md

 MySpace2
 ```

-Please note, that the Docker image doesn't need any Onedata specific packages
+Please note that the Docker image doesn't require any Onedata specific packages
 installed.

 #### Security